Artists & Scholars Project Grants

 - Is not a full-time student;

-- Is a practicing artist or scholar with demonstrated ability in the arts or humanities discipline of the proposed project;
+- Is a practicing artist or scholar with demonstrated ability in the arts or humanities discipline of the project;

 - Has met all outstanding requirements for any grant(s) received from the Arts & Humanities Council of Montgomery County in prior years.